facebookresearch/fairseq2/INSTALL_FROM_SOURCE.md

 ## 6. Optional Sanity Check
-To make sure that your installation has no issues, you can run the test suite.
+To make sure that your installation has no issues, you can run the test suite:

 ```sh
 pip install -r requirements-devel.txt